Tampon: Toxic shock syndrome

 The FDA also advises those with a history of TSS not to use tampons and instead turn to other feminine hygiene products to control menstrual flow.
 Other menstrual hygiene products available include pads, menstrual cups, menstrual discs, and reusable period underwear.

 Cases of tampon-connected TSS are very rare in the United Kingdom and United States.
 A controversial study by Tierno found that all-cotton tampons were less likely than rayon tampons to produce the conditions in which TSS can grow.
 This was done using a direct comparison of 20 brands of tampons, including conventional cotton/rayon tampons and 100% organic cotton tampons.
 In a series of studies conducted after this initial claim, it was shown that all tampons (regardless of composition) are similar in their effect on TSS and that tampons made with rayon do not have an increased incidence of TSS.
 Instead, tampons should be selected based on minimum absorbency rating necessary to absorb flow corresponding to the individual.

 Sea sponges are also marketed as menstrual hygiene products.
-A 1980 study by the University of Iowa found that commercially sold sea sponges contained sand, grit, and bacteria.
-Hence, sea sponges could also potentially cause toxic shock syndrome.
+A 1980 study by the University of Iowa found that commercially sold sea sponges contained harmful materials like sand and bacteria.

 Studies have shown non-significantly higher mean levels of mercury in tampon users compared to non tampon users.
 No evidence showed an association between tampon use and inflammation biomarkers.

 Other considerations

 Bleached products

 According to the Women's Environmental Network research briefing on menstrual products made from wood pulp:The basic ingredient for menstrual pads is wood pulp, which begins life as a brown coloured product.
-Various ‘purification’ processes can be used to bleach it white.
+Various 'purification' processes can be used to bleach it white.
 Measurable levels of dioxin have been found near paper pulping mills, where chlorine has been used to bleach the wood pulp.
 Dioxin is one of the most persistent and toxic chemicals, and can cause reproductive disorders, damage to the immune system and cancer (26).
 There are no safe levels and it builds up in our fat tissue and in our environment.